 Silver Ion Antimicrobials

-Microban silver technology, SilverShield®, harnesses the antimicrobial properties of to silver to enhance polymers, ceramics, textiles and a range of other materials.
+Microban silver technology, SilverShield®, harnesses the antimicrobial properties of silver to enhance polymers, ceramics, textiles and a range of other materials.
 The unique geometry and highly efficient release mechanism of SilverShield means it is high performing whilst maintaining material durability and integrity.
 Read more about how SilverShield is implemented into Microban partner products.

 Zinc Pyrithione Antimicrobials